germal/OpenCVB/README.md

     presented in the user interface whether the data is consumed or not.

 9. Cameras are always run at 1280x720.
-Requesting a lower resolution simply resizes the camera input before sharing with the algorithm task.
+Requesting a lower resolution simply resizes the camera input before images are shared with the algorithm task.
     The goal is to keep the camera interface simple.
 Room for improvement: support a full camera interface with different resolutions and settings.

 10. The user interface is the main task.
 The camera task is independent of the user interface.